behnamazizi/TimeMagazineDataScraped/README.md

 # Time Magazine
-Scrapped data from all published Time Magazine includes Title, Date of Publish etc. from (Mar.
+Scrapped data from all published Time Magazines includes Title, Date of Publish etc. from (Mar.
 3, 1923) to (Nov.
 2, 2020)
 ```
 {